adang1345/delvewheel/README.md

 ## Additional Options
 `delvewheel show`
 - `--add-path`: additional path(s) to search for DLLs, semicolon delimited
 - `--add-dll`: name(s) of additional DLL(s) to vendor into the wheel, semicolon delimited.
-We do not automatically search for or vendor in dependencies of these DLLs.
+We do not automatically search for or vendor in dependencies of these DLLs, nor do we mangle the names of these DLLs.
 - `--no-dll`: name(s) of DLL(s) to specifically exclude from the wheel, semicolon delimited
 - `-v`: verbose mode
 - `--extract-dir`: directory to store extracted contents of wheel for debug use (default is a temp directory)

 `delvewheel repair`<br />
 - `--add-path`: additional path(s) to search for DLLs, semicolon delimited
 - `--add-dll`: name(s) of additional DLL(s) to vendor into the wheel, semicolon delimited.
-We do not automatically search for or vendor in dependencies of these DLLs.
+We do not automatically search for or vendor in dependencies of these DLLs, nor do we mangle the names of these DLLs.
 - `--no-dll`: name(s) of DLL(s) to specifically exclude from the wheel, semicolon delimited
 - `-v`: verbose mode
 - `--extract-dir`: directory to store extracted contents of wheel for debug use (default is a temp directory)